Main illustration: Tim Gilligan

 Sales pipelines describe and visualize how close your prospects are to converting.
 Pipelines allow sales organizations to improve forecasting, optimize interactions, and identify bottlenecks in the sales funnel.

 The best thing about a sales pipeline is that it’s easy to get started.
-Here are a few of the ideas that worked for me when building a pipeline.
+To help you out, I listed the 4 steps that worked for us to effectively manage a sales pipeline and close more deals in less time

 1. Decide what your ideal sales pipeline looks like